therealjeffg/lil-patchy-saver/README.md

 * the time of the capture
 * [ eventually ] the full article text and additional text content from the page.

-Lil Patchy Viewer listens for pages captured by the extension and displays them.
-Eventually, it will store the pages to IPFS and WNFS.
+Lil Patchy Saver listens for pages captured by the extension and stores them to WNFS.